 Salons are monthly events for all showcasing artists of the MTF family while uniting us in celebration of art, musical theatre, and community.
 Whether it’s a full performance with background singers, a concept you sprouted over breakfast, or a design you’ve been developing for years, we’ll meet you wherever you’re at in the creative process.

-MTF presents concerts in partnership with Joe’s Pub, featuring presentations of Factory-developed musicals, MTF member album releases, and Joe’s Pub debuts.
+MTF presents concerts in partnership with Joe’s Pub and Green Room 42, featuring presentations of Factory-developed musicals, MTF member album releases, and venue debuts.
 As a part of the prestigious Public Theater, Joe’s Pub has been an artistic home and launchpad for both uptown and downtown artists, creating a nexus of cabarets, concerts, and musical theatre.